jamesoff/www-jamesoff-net/_posts/2017-11-22-alexa-skill.markdown

 * Scroll down in the Lambda console and find the **Environment Variables** section.
 * Enter a key of `BMOTION_TABLE` with a value of the name (not the ARN) of your DynamoDB table.

-{% image big alexa-cracker/lambda-console-3.png %}
+{% image big alexa-cracker/lambda-console-3.png alt="Screenshot of configuring environment variables for Lambda" %}

 * Click the **Save** button at the top.